feldmanjonm/synthetic-audio/README.md

 %
 % copyright Cosmic Signals 2023
 %
-% This technology is protected by an MIT license and is available for use for non-commercial purposes
+% This technology is available for use for non-commercial purposes
 %

 Author: Jonathan Feldman